DataDog/hiring-engineers/answers.md

 <img src="Screenshots/apm.png">
 </p>

-In the image below we see that the APM screen has enabled and metrics have begun to come through
+In the image below we see that the APM screen has enabled itself and metrics have begun to come through.

 <p align="center">
 <img src="Screenshots/apm8.png">